-If you were involved in a truck accident in Lewisville, Texas, Thompson Law can advocate for you.
-We’ll handle your personal injury lawsuit while you focus on your recovery and healing.
+If you were involved in a truck accident in Lewisville, Texas, the Lewisville personal injury lawyers Thompson Law can advocate for you.
+Our auto accident lawyers will handle your personal injury lawsuit while you focus on your recovery and healing.

 Unfortunately, most victims involved in a big truck accident need medical help.
 The size and weight of these rigs make them far more dangerous than the average auto.

-Here’s what to do if you’re involved in an 18-wheeler accident:
+Here’s what to do if you’re involved in a truck accident:

 Many truck accidents involve multiple passenger vehicles.
 Assess your own injuries first, but check for other injuries to motorists or pedestrians if possible.
 Remember, the scene of the crash is your best opportunity to capture evidence for your case.
 The information and documentation you gather can help your lawyer prove someone else’s negligence led to your injuries.

-A Lewisville truck accident attorney can help with the following:
+Our Lewisville truck accident attorneys can help with the following:

-After a truck accident, you will have your hands full.
+After a truck accident in Lewisville, TX, you will have your hands full.
 You might be dealing with a long recovery, doctor’s appointments, emotional distress, and pain and suffering.
 We know how essential it is to get support from personal injury professionals who know the ins and outs of these kinds of cases.

-An experienced personal injury attorney can help ease your load by handling your lawsuit and advocating on your behalf.
+Our experienced Lewisville truck accident attorneys can help ease your load by handling your lawsuit and advocating on your behalf.
 With our dedicated team in your corner, you can rest assured knowing you’re not alone in this fight.

-We provide crash victims with dedicated and tenacious legal representation, ensuring that you get fair value for your claim.
-Our Lewisville truck accident lawyer will build a strong case with supporting evidence so that you recover the money that you deserve.
+We provide truck wreck victims with dedicated and tenacious legal representation, ensuring that you get fair value for your claim.
+Our Lewisville truck accident attorneys will build a strong case with supporting evidence so that you recover the money that you deserve.